agentheath/portfolio/writing/meeting_recording_tool/index.md

 > IMPORTANT: **Even if you scheduled it in the Calendar tool, your stream will not start automatically**.
 You will need to manually start and stop the stream from the Live Control interface due to _Company_ policy requirements.

-## How to Record a Meeting Already In-Progress
+## Recording a Meeting Already In-Progress

 This section is for users who want to stream and record a meeting _already in-progress_.